ralacerda/ralacerda/README.md

 ### My goals

-- 👨‍💻 Start a career as an Front End Developer
+- 👨‍💻 Start a career as a Front End Developer
 - 👨‍🎓 Learn new things and share that knowledge with others
 - 🌐 Develop accessible, fast and helpful websites
 - 🏗️ Contribute and help maintain Open Source and Free software